KleeblattGames/KleeblattGames.github.io/index.md

   - **Frontend: Community Hub Setup**
       - [view github code](https://github.com/KleeblattGames/WAX-Earn-and-Community-Hub/tree/main/offerwall/database)

-DELIVERABLE 2 CONNENTS
+DELIVERABLE 2 COMMENT
-Drop me a message via telegram @frederik8811 if you have any questions.
-Our staging system is protected by cloudflare due to recent attacks - if interested let me now and I can whitelist your address.
+Drop me a message via Telegram @frederik8811 if you have any questions.
+Our staging system is protected by cloudflare due to recent attacks - if interested, let me know now and I can whitelist your address.